rpanachi/ex_machina/README.md

 # ExMachina

-A simple implementation of [Finine-state](https://en.wikipedia.org/wiki/Finite-state_machine) using OOP following the principles:
+A simple implementation of [Finine-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) using OOP following the principles:

 - Machine: a set of status, events and transitions
 - Status: the state of a machine
-- Events: a action performed on each status
+- Event: a action performed on each status
-- Transitions: the graph of events and status
+- Transition: the graph of status for a given event

 The *machine* is declared on target class that knowns the possible *status* and *events*.
 Each event should be implemented on its own class, where the *transitions* are declared too.
 ExMachina manages the flow, execution and transitions of each event and status.